Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

  fun classA.extension(p: Int) = 0
 ```

 ### Visibility
 KDoc ignores visibility, i.e., all declarations are treated as visible from the KDoc position.
 However, whether resolving KDoc links should take visibility into account is an open question,
 which is out of the scope of this proposal.

 On the opposite, Javadoc can take visibility into account for particular cases (not specified),
-but for most cases it works just like KDoc.
+but for most declarations it works just like KDoc.

 ```java
 /**